Saquial-g/GPT_API_Endpoint/README.md

  # GPT API Endpoint

-This project provides an API endpoint for interacting with GPT models.
-It uses Express.js to handle HTTP requests and responses, and integrates with OpenAI for AI-related functionalities.
+This is a technical test for an API endpoint which allows the user to chat with a supervised version of a Model which can be fed specific information from local functions according to the user's requirements.

 ## Table of Contents